 - Strollers are not always returned at the gate.
 Some airports will return your stroller at the luggage carousels.
 Meaning if you travel with a car seat on the plane, you’ll be carrying it all the way to the luggage carousel.

 - In cities where hotel rooms and apartments are small, you’ll find a lack of places to store your stroller in the hotel or apartment.

 - Not all places are stroller accessible.
 Stairs, cobblestone, elevators out of service, cramped space in public transit all make it cumbersome to travel with a stroller.

 - If you are renting a car, you need to make sure you rental car is large enough for your stroller and all your luggage.

 - If your regular stroller is a large all-terrain stroller, while this is perfect for at home it will be quite challenging to travel with.
-You can either purchase a lightweight travel stroller or rent a stroller at your destination.
+You can either purchase a secondary cheap travel stroller or rent a stroller at your destination.

 A baby carrier is a must for airplane travel.
 It allows you to carry your baby and leave your hands free for your bags.
 Even if you travel with a stroller, you won’t have access to the stroller at all times.
 The wonderful part about a baby carrier, is you can pack it up in your carry-on but it’s always there when you need it.

 The best way to reduce your risk of potential loss or damage to your stroller is to gate check your stroller or travel with a lightweight travel stroller that fits in the overhead bin.
 Even in this case, getting on the airplane will require you to have your stroller collapsed and in your stroller carry bag.

 Baby Carrier or Stroller in Airport